What Make Software Project Management Different?

 What Sets Software Project Management Apart?

 While all the project management skills you need for other industries still apply — problem-solving, communication, organization, financial acumen, and so on — in the software field, it’s also necessary to understand the ins and outs of the technology projects you spearhead.
-Another clear distinction is the software lifecycle, which differs from other types of initiatives in a number of ways.
+Another clear distinction is the software project lifecycle, which differs from other types of initiatives in a number of ways.

 The software development lifecycle begins with requirements gathering, before moving into the development phase, and then undergoing several rounds of testing.
 These stages are all repeated, and the product itself is never fully finished — providers will continue to update it and deliver new releases.